Global Leadership Challenge

 Programme overview

-The Global Leadership Challenge is a joint initiative of the University of Oxford (Social Sciences Division and the Oxford Character Project) and the St. Gallen Symposium.
+The Global Leadership Challenge is a joint initiative of the University of Oxford and the St. Gallen Symposium.
 Together, we aim to connect young leaders across boundaries to address sustainable development goals and enable them to become responsible leaders in their local contexts.
-GLC 2022 will take place from 8 - 12 December 2022 in Oxford, St. Gallen, and around the world.
+GLC 2023 will take place from 7 - 11 December 2023 in a fully virtual format.

-Check out the challenge website and our four themes for this year.
+Check out the challenge website and our three themes for this year.

 Answer a few short questions and submit your application.